bishwaG/Nextpie/docs/python-from-source.md

 Nextpie runs on Python3.9 because of depenmdecies not available in more recent Python 3.12.
 You do not need a root access to a macine to build and install Python source, but you might need to install build dependencies using sudo rights.

 ## Update packages
-It is recommended to updata system packages to tier latest versions.
+It is recommended to updata system packages to their latest versions.

 In Ubuntu
 ```bash